ApsarasX/llvm-bindings/README.md

 ### Install on Windows

 First, please refer to [Build LLVM from sources on Windows 10](https://github.com/ApsarasX/llvm-bindings/wiki/Build-LLVM-from-source-code-on-Windows-10) to build LLVM.
+An alternative is to download [prebuilt LLVM binary](https://github.com/ApsarasX/llvm-windows/releases).

 Then, find the `llvm-config` command in your LLVM build directory and execute `llvm-config --cmakedir` to get LLVM cmake directory, assuming `C:\Users\dev\llvm-13.0.1.src\build\lib\cmake\llvm`.